muhajirshiddiqaf/Assignment-8-API-Readiness-for-Frontend/frontend/README.md

    - Navigate to sign up form
    - Fill in user details
    - Submit form
-   - Should redirect to dashboard
+   - Should redirect to login

 2. **Login Existing User**:
    - Navigate to login form